Yuki Tsunoda: Formula Three (2019–2020)

-Euroformula Open

 Tsunoda also competed for Motopark in the Euroformula Open Championship, following the cancellation of Formula European Masters.
 After a second-place finish in the first race at Paul Ricard and achieving third place in the Pau Grand Prix, Tsunoda claimed his maiden championship win in the second race at Hockenheim.
 In Spa-Francorchamps, Tsunoda was involved in a collision with teammate Liam Lawson during the second race, having scored second place in Race 1.
 He took a double podium during the Monza final round.
 Despite missing two rounds due to F3 commitments, Tsunoda placed fourth in the standings with 151 points, one win and five more podiums.

-Toyota Racing Series

 Before the start of his 2020 season, Tsunoda partook in the 2020 Toyota Racing Series with M2 Competition alongside Liam Lawson.
 Tsunoda scored one win throughout the campaign, during the second race at the opening round in Highlands Motorsport Park.
 He claimed two further podium finishes later in the season, landing him fourth place in the championship.

-FIA Formula 2 Championship
+FIA Formula 2 (2020)

 In the beginning of 2020, Honda announced that Tsunoda would join Carlin to race in the FIA Formula 2 Championship alongside new Red Bull junior Jehan Daruvala.
-The season was set to start in Bahrain, but started in Austria in July due to the COVID-19 pandemic.
+The season was scheduled start in Bahrain, but started in Austria in July due to the COVID-19 pandemic.
 He topped free practice on his debut, but only qualified 12th.
 His races were disappointing, colliding with Daruvala on the opening lap of the feature race saw him finish last, but recovered to 11th on Sunday.
 During the second Austrian round, Tsunoda stormed to his first pole.
 He would lead the race for much of the race under wet conditions, but encountered a radio problem that delayed his pit stop.
 He would pit two laps later than expected and drop to fourth place, but fought past the Virtuosi drivers for second place.
 More disappointment followed as an engine issue saw him drop out of the race on lap 10.
 Another disappointing round in Hungary rewarded him with zero points, with a 16th and 18th place.

 Tsunoda qualified ninth in Silverstone, and made a masterclass charge, passing Christian Lundgaard on the last lap for third place.
 Another sprint race disappointment followed, as he was taken out by Callum Ilott on the opening lap.
 During the second Silverstone round, Tsunoda qualified tenth and moved up to sixth for the feature race.
 In the sprint race, he remained in third for most of the race, until lap 19 of 21, where the two Prema drivers ahead collided and promoted Tsunoda for his maiden win.
 Post-race, Tsunoda stated that "he had the potential for P1 even without late Prema crash".
 Tsunoda qualified sixth in Barcelona.
 Tsunoda would briefly lead on lap 30 after a safety car restart due to the frontrunners pitting again, but they caught up on fresher tyres, including compatriot Nobuharu Matsushita, and he dropped to fourth.
 He again finished fourth in the sprint race.